prubach/sorcer/distribution/src/main/examples/README.txt

 **      ./run.ntl or
 **      Starting the nsh shell: nsh
 **      and then running: exert path/to/file.ntl
 **   7. Some examples have precompiled requestors.
-In that case look for **      ant scripts and start them by running:
+In that case look for batch/bash files or **      ant scripts.
+To start an ant script run:
 **      ant -f script.xml